 - i.
-Copy of the Code Ensuring that all member-partners have a copy of the Code, and that they understand and comply with its provisions. - ii.
-Assistance Offering assistance and explanations to any member-partner who has questions, doubts or is in a difficult situation.
-Managers are also required to counsel member-partners promptly when their conduct or behavior is inconsistent with the Code. - iii.
+Copy of the Code Ensuring that all members have a copy of the Code, and that they understand and comply with its provisions. - ii.
+Assistance Offering assistance and explanations to any member who has questions, doubts or is in a difficult situation.
+Managers are also required to counsel members promptly when their conduct or behavior is inconsistent with the Code. - iii.
 Enforcement Taking prompt and decisive action when a violation of the Code has occurred, in consultation with the CGI Legal Department.
-If a manager knows a member-partner is contemplating a prohibited action and does nothing, the manager will be held responsible along with the member-partner.
+If a manager knows a member is contemplating a prohibited action and does nothing, the manager will be held responsible along with themember.

-Member-Partner responsibilities
+Member responsibilities

-Each member-partner is accountable for observing the rules of conduct that are normally accepted as standard in a business enterprise.
+Each member is accountable for observing the rules of conduct that are normally accepted as standard in a business enterprise.
 In addition, they must abide by the following:

 - i.
-Compliance CGI's member-partners are expected to comply with the Code and all policies and procedures of the company as well as to actively promote and support CGI's values. - ii.
-Preventing Member-partners should take all necessary steps to prevent a Codeviolation.

-- iii.
-Reporting Member-partners must promptly report any non-compliance to this Code of which we become aware, including but not limited to: - any suspected violations of the Code and/or of CGI policies; - any known or suspected violation of applicable laws, rules or regulations; or - any observed instances of misconduct or pressure to compromise our ethical standards.
+Compliance CGI's members are expected to comply with the Code and all policies and procedures of the company as well as to actively promote and support CGI's values. - ii.
+Preventing Members should take all necessary steps to prevent a Codeviolation. - iii.
+Reporting Members must promptly report any non-compliance to this Code of which we become aware, including but not limited to: - any suspected violations of the Code and/or of CGI policies; - any known or suspected violation of applicable laws, rules or regulations; or - any observed instances of misconduct or pressure to compromise our ethical standards.